tam-dlocal/dlocal-postman-collection/README.md

-# How to Download the Postman-Collections and the Sandbox Payins and Payouts Environment
-To download the Postman-Collection click on the Postman-Colletions.postman_collection.json link.
+# Prepare your environment
+**Download Postman Collection**

+**How to download**

+1. Click on the following [Link](https://https://github.com/tam-dLocal/Postman-Collection)
-Click on Code and then click on download ZIP.
+2. Click on Code and then click on download ZIP

-Once download is complete proceed to import the collections into Postman.